 - If you need to grab your audience’s attention and can afford the cost of MMS messages, MMS is the right choice.

-- You may need to test several text messaging campaigns to determine what is going to work best.
+- You may need to test several text messaging campaigns to determine what will work best.

 SMS use cases